 Accessible Camping in Charente-Maritime

-Are you wondering if camping is possible with a wheelchair, or if Charente-Maritime is truly an accessible destination?
-Let us guide you to a stress-free stay!
+Are you wondering if a camping stay is possible with a wheelchair, or if Charente-Maritime is really an accessible destination?
+Let us guide you toward a hassle-free stay!

 The Atlantic coast lets you enjoy the sea air, beaches, and magnificent landscapes, hassle-free, with accessible campsites designed for your comfort and independence.
 Plan your vacation at a campsite in Charente-Maritime and enjoy a quality stay.